v21bsw/kill-nuts/README.md

 FAIL_COUNT	5	Number of failed pings before initiating shutdown.
 PING_INTERVAL	15 seconds	How often (in seconds) to ping the UPS VM.
 FAILED	0	Counter for failed pings (do not change this in normal use).
-To customize these settings, edit /usr/local/bin/power-check.sh and change the values as needed.
+🔹 To customize these settings, edit /usr/local/bin/power-check.sh and update the values as needed.

-5. Checking Logs
+📜 Checking Logs
-If you want to check the logs for debugging or confirmation, run:
+To view the logs for debugging or confirmation, run:

 bash
 Copy
 Edit
 cat /var/log/power-check.log
-6. License
+📜 License
 This project is released under the MIT License.